elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 start-ml-datafeed
 ~~~~~~~~~~~~~~~~~

 With the operation ``start-ml-datafeed`` you can execute the `start datafeeds API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-start-datafeed.html>`__.

-The ``start-ml-datafeed`` operation supports the following parameters which are documented in the `start datafeed API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-start-datafeed.html>`__ documentation:
+Properties
+""""""""""

 * ``datafeed-id`` (mandatory): The name of the machine learning datafeed to start.
 * ``body`` (optional, defaults to empty): Request body with start parameters.